-Add the pumpkin and sunflower seeds to a food processor, process for approximatley 40 - 45 seconds to produce a fine texture resembling almond meal.
-Add the arrowroot, cacao powder, cinnamon, baking soda and salt to a food processor.
+Add the pumpkin (pepitas) and sunflower seeds to a food processor.
+Process for approximately 40 seconds to produce a fine texture resembling almond meal.
+Add the arrowroot, cacao powder, cinnamon, baking powder and salt to the food processor.
 Blend for 10 seconds to combine all the dry ingredients.

 Add the coconut oil, maple syrup and vanilla.
-Process for approximately 5 seconds, scrape down sides and continue processing for a further 6 - 8 seconds or until a moist dough is formed.
+Process for approximately 5 seconds, scrape down sides, then continue processing for a further 6 - 8 seconds or until a moist dough is formed.

 Scoop out rounded teaspoons of dough and roll into small balls.
 Allow 5 - 6 cms between each ball.